| Title: | Quantitative features for mass spectrometry data |

 sample (column) intensities by subtracting the respective column

 column means or medians.
-These are equivalent to sweep
+These are equivalent to sweeping the

 match the grand median by subtracting the respective columns